mumuteam-source/metacraft-code/README.md

 ## NFT Trading System

-NFTStore has its own trading features that support transfer of NFT assets between accounts.
+Metacraft has its own trading features that support transfer of NFT assets between accounts.

 ## Innovative Creativity tools

-NFTStore has innovative creativity tools such as artificial intelligence to assist creators producing NFTs.
+Metacraft has innovative creativity tools such as artificial intelligence to assist creators producing NFTs.

 ## NFT Creation Tools

-NFTStore develops tools such as plugins for game engine, browser, websites and applications.
+Metacraft develops tools such as plugins for game engine, browser, websites and applications.

 ## One Click Transfer of NFT Assets

-NFTStore connects with world leading trading platforms so that NFTs created on NFTStore can be delivered and traded on these platform instantly with one click.
+Metacraft connects with world leading trading platforms so that NFTs created on Metacraft can be delivered and traded on these platform instantly with one click.

 ## Basic ERC721, ERC20 ,ERC1155 contracts and  frontend test scripts